 With four and twenty shillings

 now my blood runs through the mountains

 of far Americay

-As you walk streets in Butte named Copper, Silver, and Gold, as you see those Victorian era buildings, as you pass by the head frames, perhaps this music will come to your mind, and you’ll remember the people of Shamrock City.
+As you walk streets in Butte named Copper, Silver, and Gold, as you see those Victorian era buildings, as you pass by the head frames, perhaps this music will come to your mind, and thanks to the creativity of the musicians of Solas, you’ll remember the people of Shamrock City.

 Photographs were made at the Celtic Connections Festival with the permission of the artists, the festival, and the venue.
 They are by Kerry Dexter and are copyrighted.
 Thank you for respecting this.